xrdocs/application-hosting/_tutorials/2016-05-22-xr-toolbox-ios-xr-vagrant.md

 Tha above items are applicable to all operating systems - Mac OSX, Linux or Windows.

-If you're using Windows, we would urge you to download a utility like [Git Bash](https://git-scm.com/download/win) so that "vagrant ssh" works out of the box.
+**If you're using Windows, we would urge you to download a utility like [Git Bash](https://git-scm.com/download/win) so that all the commands provided below work as advertised.**
 {: .notice--danger}